November 5, 2021

 Shuttles

-Another verse where Abu Tammam goes wrong is the following:
+Another verse where Abu Tammam goes wrong is the following (meter: ṭawīl):

 The places where your tribe once stayed are vacant, I attest,

-He treats washa’i‘ as if they were the mantle's bordered edges, but this is not the case.
-In reality, washa’i‘ are a weaver's "shuttles," which carry the coiled thread of the weft between the fibers of the warp.
-Dhu 'l-Rumma says [correctly]:
+He treats washa’i‘ as if they were the selvages of a mantle, but this is not the case.
+In reality, washa’i‘ [sg. washī‘] are a weaver's "shuttles," which draw the coiled thread of the weft between the fibers of the warp, as in the verse by Dhu 'l-Rumma (meter: ṭawīl):

-like the weaving of a Yemeni whose washa’i‘ weave a mantle.
+like a Yemeni whose washa’i‘ weave a mantle.

 For Abu Tammam, on the other hand, there is no excuse, because he belonged to sedentary civilization, and was hardly ignorant of it.
-But he grants himself license, [and is flagrant about it,] as you can see in another poem where he describes his own poetic work:
+But he grants himself license, [and is flagrant about it,] as you can see in a separate poem where he describes his own poetic work (meter: basīṭ):

 Jest and earnest are combined in the shuttling of its weft,